How to Analyze Primary Sources Like a Pro (Without Falling Asleep)

 • Secondary Sources: What have professional historians already written about labor conditions in that specific industry and city during that decade?
 Their broader research can provide invaluable context.

 Analyzing primary sources is a core skill for any researcher, and systematically evaluating where a document comes from is key.
 For instance, the American Historical Association found that over 75% of historians rely on government documents as primary sources, with census records being a goldmine for social history.
 By cross-referencing multiple censuses, a historian can track massive trends, like how the U.S. population shifted from 6% urban in 1790 to over 80% by 2020.
-You can learn more about the methods historians use to evaluate sources.
+You can learn more about .

 A Key Takeaway: When sources conflict, don't just pick the one that fits your argument best.
 The disagreement itself is a huge clue.
 It points you toward different perspectives, hidden agendas, or a more complicated truth than any single source could ever reveal.

 This whole process of gathering, comparing, and piecing together information from various sources can get messy fast.
 Keeping your findings organized is crucial for seeing the bigger picture.
-To keep your evidence straight as you connect the dots, check out our guide on how to organize research notes for some practical tips.
+To keep your evidence straight as you connect the dots, check out our guide on for some practical tips.

 Using Digital Archives and AI in Your Research